Recruitment Information Notice

 - to seek legal advice from Cargill’s external lawyers or in connection with litigation with a third party.

 Cargill keeps your Recruitment Information in accordance with our internal retention policies and procedures.
-If you are unsuccessful in your application with us (or if you reject the position), Cargill will keep your Recruitment Information for no longer than is necessary for the specific recruitment process unless you agree to a different duration to enable Cargill to keep your Recruitment Information on file so that we may contact you again if another suitable position arises.
+If you are unsuccessful in your application with us (or if you reject the position), Cargill will keep your Recruitment Information for no longer than is necessary for the specific recruitment process.
+Alternatively, if you choose to keep your profile preferences up to date, your Recruitment Information will be retained so that we may contact you again if another suitable position arises.

-Recruitment Information may be transferred to, and stored at, a destination outside the originating country (including for EEA job applicants, outside the EEA) in countries, which have less strict, or no data protection laws.
+Recruitment Information may be transferred to, and stored at, a destination outside the originating country in countries which have less strict or no data protection laws.
 It may also be processed by staff or our vendors in other jurisdictions which also have less strict or no data protection laws.

 Whenever Cargill transfers your Recruitment Information, we will take legally required steps to ensure that adequate safeguards are in place to protect your Recruitment Information and to make sure it is treated securely and in accordance with this Notice.
-If you are located in the EEA, you may contact us for a copy of the safeguards which Cargill has put in place to protect your Recruitment Information and privacy rights in these circumstances.
+If you are located in the EEA or the UK, you may contact us for a copy of the safeguards which Cargill has put in place to protect your Recruitment Information and privacy rights in these circumstances.

 Any request to exercise one of these rights will be assessed by us on a case by case basis.
 There may be circumstances in which Cargill is not legally required to comply with your request or because of relevant legal exemptions provided for in applicable data protection legislation.

-If you notice an error in your application that you would like to correct or if you would like to find out more about any matters relating to this Notice, please contact the Global Privacy Office at [email protected] or
+If you notice an error in your application that you would like to correct or if you would like to find out more about any matters relating to this Notice, please contact the Global Privacy Office by using this form.

-If you have any concern about the way in which Cargill has handled your Recruitment Information you should contact us in the first instance.
-If you are still dissatisfied, you may have the right to complain to your national Data Protection Authority.
+If you have any concern about the way in which Cargill has handled your Recruitment Information, please contact us.
+If you are still dissatisfied, you may have the right to complain to your relevant data privacy authority or agency.